Bus pass renewals - what's changed?

 Stolen bus passes will be replaced free of charge if a Police Crime Number is supplied.

+If you have moved house since receiving your last bus pass and haven't specifically contact us to advise your new address, it's likely we'll need your new details in order to send your pass to you.
 We are always keen to ensure our databases are up to date so we can get in touch with you.
-If you have recently changed your address, telephone number or email address please let us know by contacting Customer Services on 0300 300 8308 or email firstname.lastname@example.org.
+If you have recently changed your address, telephone number or email address please let us know by contacting Customer Services on 0300 300 8308 or email email@example.com.

 Online applications and renewals - when will this be happening?

 We hope this will enable you to fully apply online for age related applications and if successful it will be extended to disabled applications also.
-We hope that the initial online application offering will be online by early 2018.

 For the time being paper forms and telephone assistance will continue to be available.